davebraze/david-braze/content/post/organizing-data/index.md

 Text variables are more complicated to analyze than the preceding types and you may not often see them, but you should be aware that they exist and need to be handled differently from "category" type variables.

-### *Other*
+### *Other kinds of variables*

 Addresses, names, and such are closer to "text" type variables than anything else.
 I would not apply a "lower-case rule", as for category variables, for names of people, streets, towns, and so on, because capitalization might be considered a natural part of the name of a person or thing.

-## Naming Variables
+It is often appropriate to break down these types of information into separate fields.
+Names might be entered as `first.name` and `last.name`; addresses would typically be broken down into at least `street.address`, `city`, `state`, and `zipcode`.

+## Field or Variable Names

-Naming your variables well is a critically important first step toward documenting your data.
-But make no mistake, even good variable names are not sufficient documentation.
-Here are some simple rules for creating good variable (column) names.
+Naming the fields (AKA variables) in a data set well is a critically important first step toward documenting your data.
+But make no mistake, field names alone are not sufficient documentation.
+Here are some simple rules for creating good field/variable/column names.

-+ Variable names should contain only letters (unaccented letters of the roman alphabet), digits, and the characters "\_" or ".".
++ Field names should contain only letters (unaccented letters of the roman alphabet), digits, and the characters "\_" or ".".
 The characters "." and "\_" are the only acceptable characters that are not letters or digits.
 With regard to letters, my strong preference is to stick to lower case letters.
 This is really just for the purpose of keeping things as simple as possible.
 If you use mixed case you end up in the position of having to decide when to use upper vs lower case, and then remembering your choice for a particular variable name when you (or your analyst) go to retype it later on.
 Just trust me on this one; stick to lower case.

-+ Variable names must *begin* with a letter.
++ Field names must *begin* with a letter.

 + Choose either "."
-OR "\_" to use as a separator in variable names (age.months, dibels.lnf), but stick to one or the other; don't use both.
+OR "\_" to use as a separator in variable names (`age.months`, `dibels.lnf`), but stick to one or the other; don't use both.
 If you use "." as a separator in some variable names, then use it for *all* that require a separator.
 My preference is for "." just because I find it easier to type than "\_".

-+ Name binary/boolean/two-valued variables as predicates: `is.sped`, `is.ell`.
++ Use meaningful field names.
+Strive for clarity in choosing field names.
+Avoid ambiguity as much as possible.
+For example, prefer `birth.date` over `dob`, `student.id` over `id`.

+Education oriented folks will often have student test scores of various sorts in their data sets.
+Consider a case where you are collecting *Woodcock-Johnson Tests of Achievement* scores for students.
+The standard form of this test battery (version IV) includes 9 different subscales, including reading comprehension, reading fluency, math problem solving, and others.
+Scores for each subscale are available as standard scores, percentile rankes, age-equivalent scores, grade-equivalent scores, and relative proficiency index.
+There are also 3 parallel forms of the test battery.
+That's a lot of information: (a) name of test battery, (b) version, (c) form, (d) subscale, (e) score type.
+You want to include all of it in your data set.
+It is very helpful to organize field names for related bits of information systematically.
+My usual approach is to use a set of fields.
+You'll want to capture each score type for each subscale in its own field should also include, at least, the name of the test battery.
+So, the field for Woodcock-Johnson (wj) reading comprehension (rcomp) standard scores (std) might be named `wj.rcomp.std`.
+Other types of scores for the same subscale (rcomp) could be `wj.rcomp.pr`, `wj.rcomp.ae`, `wj.rcomp.ge`, `wj.rcomp.rpi`.
+Using this scheme, what might you name the fields for reading fluency scores?
+For math problem solving?

+If you only will ever use one version and one form, then it is reasonable to bundle that information into the column name as well (e.g., `wj4a.rcomp.pr`, `wj4a.rcomp.ae`, `wj4a.rcomp.ge`, `wj4a.rcomp.rpi`).
+Alternately, you could carefully document test version and form in your [Codebook](#codebooks).
+See below.
+BUT, if your data include scores from other versions or alternate forms of the Woodcock-Johnson, will definitely want to [include that information in separate fields](#fields-to-include) (e.g., `wj.version`, `wj.form`), so that it's easily available for analysis.

++ At least some binary/boolean/two-valued variables can be usefully named as predicates: `is.sped`, `is.ell`.
+You might think of these as questions: "Is this student an English language learner (ELL)?
+The category labels within each column can then be `yes` and `no`.

-+ For a numeric variable, its name should include an indication of its *units*: `age.months` (age in months), `age.years` (age in years), `ppvt.std` (PPVT standard score).
++ For a numeric field, its name should include an indication of its *units*: `age.months` (age in months), `age.years` (age in years), `ppvt.std` (PPVT standard score).

 You'll notice the use of abbreviations in some of the example names above (sped for "special education", iep for "individual education plan", std for "standard score").
 That's fine, but don't overdo it.
 Variable names should be short, but not so short as to lose all meaningfulness.
 Ideally, variable names should be meaningful enough and memorable enough so that someone looking at your data set would have pretty good idea of what a given variable consists of, without having to go to the codebook.

 If your data set consists of more than one table, then it is inevitable that some variables will occur in more than one table.
 It is very important that you use *exactly* the same name for a given variable, in every table that includes it.
 Also, once you have been using a set of variable names within a given data set, it's best never to change them, even if you decide that they are not ideal.

-## What Variables to Include?
+## What Fields Should You Include? {#fields-to-include}

+Ther is no one right answer to this question.
 If you are collecting your own data, there may be many potential variables available to you.
 Which ones you include in your data set will depend on a number of considerations.
 On the other hand, you may be using data that comes from somewhere else (e.g., a school district, a state department of education).
 Consider two situations.
 In the first, you start with questions, a purpose, a set of goals, but no data.
 Your job is to collect data that will let you satisfy your goals.
 In the second case, you have, or have access to, data that has already been collected for some purpose, maybe by you, maybe someone else, and now you want to re-use or recycle that data for some other purpose.
-Your first step is to evaluate the "found" data to see if it can be re-purposed to satisfy your needs.
+Your first step is to evaluate the "found" data to see if it can be re-purposed to satisfy your present needs.

 In the first instance, you choose what data to collect in order to serve your purpose.
 In that case, for each potential variable you'll want to consider (1) its value in contributing to the answers you want to extract from your data, and (2) and the cost of including those particular variables.
 It's a very good idea to consult with an expert *before you collect any data* to make sure that the questions you want to address and the data you intend to collect are well-aligned.
 You really don't want to get this wrong.
 Data collection can be an expensive and labor-intensive process.
 It can be truly disheartening to spend time and money collecting data only to discover it won't serve to answer the questions you need answered.